This post may contain affiliate links. Please read our disclosure policy.

 - Olive oil and butter – for sautéing

-- Onion and garlic - tasty aromatics in any good recipe!
-I like to use sweet (Vidalia) onions, and I mince the garlic with this press so no peeling or chopping is needed.
+- Onion and garlic – tasty aromatics in any good recipe!
+I like to use sweet (Vidalia) onions.

-- Bell peppers - I picked yellow and red for their bright color and natural sweetness, but use your favorite colors
+- Bell peppers – I picked yellow and red for their bright color and natural sweetness

 - Flour – it thickens up the sauce